 Sarah is a birthkeeper, urban farmer, ethnoherbalist, and educator.
 Her practice draws on Indigenous and Afrodiasporic plant and birthkeeping traditions from Turtle Island.
 She focuses on Taíno, Kalínago, African-American, and Caribbean folk remedies and birthing ceremonies.
 Her book, Ahiyakawo Ke (Land, Speak to Us): Taíno and Kalínago Herbalism, explores the botanical wisdom and ancestral plant traditions of the Taíno and Kalínago peoples of the Antillean islands.

-Sarah holds a Masters of Arts in Education from Tufts University and is a certified fertility and postpartum doula by the National Black Doula Association, certified Childbirth Educator and Placenta Encapsulation Specialist by BEST Doula, and Nneka Hall certified PAIL Advocate (Pregnancy and Infant Loss).
-She has also completed end-of-life care for doulas and green burial coursework with ReDesigning the End
+Sarah holds a Masters of Arts in Education from Tufts University and is a certified fertility and postpartum doula with the National Black Doula Association, Baby Sign Language Educator with the Institute of Pediatric Sleep and Parenting, and PAIL Advocate (Pregnancy and Infant Loss) with Nneka Hall.
+She has also completed end-of-life care for doulas and green burial coursework with ReDesigning the End.
+Sarah is a certified MassHealth (Massachusetts Medicaid) doula.

-She has five years of experience in urban farming and garden education as well as one-on-one and group birthkeeping care, with a specialty in teenage and young adult pregnancies, poor and working class pregnancies, womb wellness, postpartum care, and nutrition in Eastern Massachusetts.
+She has five years of experience in urban farming and garden education as well as one-on-one and group birthkeeping care, with a specialty in poor and working class pregnancies and postpartum care.
 Some of Sarah’s favorite plants include sunflowers, okra, cashew, cassava, and tobacco.

 Read more